onurozler/Unity-Design-Patterns/README.md

 ## Content
 Examples are simplified as much as possible.
 You can find more details for each specific pattern linked below.
-There are just few examples right now, they will be updated following weeks.
+There are just few examples right now, others will be added following weeks.

 ### Behavioral Patterns
 - [Strategy Pattern](https://github.com/onurozler/Unity-Design-Patterns/tree/master/Behavioural%20Patterns/Strategy/)
 - [Command Pattern](https://github.com/onurozler/Unity-Design-Patterns/tree/master/Behavioural%20Patterns/Command/)
 - [State Pattern](https://github.com/onurozler/Unity-Design-Patterns/tree/master/Behavioural%20Patterns/State/)

+## Contribution
+Contribution is very welcomed!
+I would love if you fix my bugs or contribute patterns with new examples.

 # References
 I highly recommend you to take a look these projects that are implemented in Unity.